rageenidawale/linkcode-leetcode-github-sync/PRIVACY.md

 ## Contact

 If you have questions or concerns about privacy or security, please contact the developer via the Chrome Web Store listing.

----

-### Summary (plain English)

-- Your code stays yours
-- Your GitHub access is limited to one repository
-- Nothing leaves your browser except your solution going to GitHub
-- No tracking, no analytics, no hidden behavior